FraunhoferIVV/fastiot/docs/source/architecture/01-architecture-overview.rst

 Architecture Overview
 *********************

-fastIoT is designed as a service architecture.
+FastIoT is designed as a service architecture.

 We use the following technologies to support the architecture:
  * `nats.io <https://nats.io/>`_ as a message broker for inter module communication.